pete6184/SQL_Employee_Database/README.md

 ### Data Engineering
 Use the information you have to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

+When importing the CSV files, make sure you import them in the same order as the tables were created.

 ### Data Analysis
 1. List the following details of each employee: employee number, last name, first name, sex, and salary.
 2. List first name, last name, and hire date for employees who were hired in 1986.